stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

   - basic
 ---

-In this Commodore Plus/4 retroCombs episode, I cover chapter 5 of the Commodore Plus/4 user's manual.
-In this chapter, _Number and Calculation_, I learn how to use the Plus/4 as a calculator in immediate mode, create a function, and learn more about working with numbers in Commodore BASIC 3.5.
-I even combine some things we learned in previous chapters to amp up our programs.
-It is a packed chapter and even though I'm no math teacher; I hope I do the concepts justice.
-This is one chapter where I find the User's Manual a bit lacking but adequate.
+In this Commodore Plus/4 retroCombs episode, I cover Chapter 6 of the Commodore Plus/4 user's manual.
+In this chapter, we begin where everyone should with their Commodore computer; learning the BASIC programming language.
+In previous chapters we have dabbled with BASIC; however, in this chapter, we dive in and learn the "basic" concepts you need to begin your BASIC programming journey.

+This is not an all-inclusive chapter and you will not become a master programmer after learning these concepts; however, you will have the knowledge you need to create simple programs.
+This is what made all Commodore computers special; the creation of your own programs.
+After you work through chapter 6, I recommend you review the Plus/4 Encyclopedia located on page 101 of the user's manual.

+> **NOTE:** Right before posting this video, my YouTube channel reached 1000 (or 1K) subscribers!
+Thanks to everyone who follows along and please, let others know about the channel so I can continue to bring you more tech and retro-computing video and blog posts.

 ## Series Information